Republicof1/TweetClip/README.md

 `tweetclip -d example.json`

 ## Clip Mode
-The purpose of clip mode is to reduce tweets to only the fields or patters specified within index.txt, *see below for illustrations*.
+The purpose of clip mode is to reduce tweets to only the fields or patterns specified within index.txt, *see below for illustrations*.

-### input files: {*data*}.json, {*cofig*}.txt
+### input files: {*data*}.json, {*config*}.txt
-All data must be input as a standard twitter .json collection; 1 line / tweet.\
+All data must be input as a standard Twitter .json collection; 1 line / tweet.\
-{*data*} can indicate an explicit file e.g. {*data*}.json - where this the case tweet clip will use only the specified file as source data.\
+{*data*} can indicate an explicit file e.g. {*data*}.json - where this the case TweetClip will use only the specified file as source data.\
 {*data*} can also indicate a folder e.g. {*data*}/ - in this case all files with the .json extension within the specified folder will be used as source data.\
 in each case the program will close after the attempted processing of all target data.\
-{*config*}.json this file contains a whitelist of fields or patterns that you wish to be present in your export, 1 symbol per line; Fields can be copied directly from index.txt.
+{*config*}.json this file contains a whitelist of fields or patterns that you wish to be present in your export, 1 symbol per line; fields can be copied directly from index.txt.

 ### output files: catalogue.csv, index.txt
-The output filename body can be spcified with -o flag, but a suffix will be added depenedent on output type - to avoid accidental overwrites when using differnet output options.
+The output filename body can be specified with -o flag, but a suffix will be added dependent on output type - to avoid accidental overwrites when using different output options.
 If -o is not supplied, the {data} file name will be used.\

 There are three clipping functions **explicit**, **strict** and **wide**.
-Essentially each function is more or less precise in its interpretation of whehter a give input matches with any given candidate tweet field.
+Essentially each function varies in terms of the precision of its interpretation of whether a given input matches with any given candidate tweet field; explicit being the most precise and wide being the least.

    **Explicit** - This function simply returns fields that exctly match any requested strings in the config file.
-Arrays will be handled without needing to specifiy necessary indices.
+Arrays will be handled without needing to specify necessary indices.

 >ILLUSTRATIONS
 ```